OS-RSPS/blog/_posts/10-21-23-patch-notes-spells-skilling-improvements-and-more/10-21-23-patch-notes-spells-skilling-improvements-and-more.md

 ### <img src="/assets/img/updates/102123/runecraft.png" style="vertical-align:middle;position:relative;right:1px;bottom:1px"> Runecrafting Multipliers

 Now, we're going to get a little bit mathy.
 If you've got glasses by the wayside, it would absolutely be time to put them on!
 Within this patch, runecrafting multipliers have been absolutely overhauled.
-Now, rather than each rune type having specific breakpoints, they'll have a set multiplier at level 99, and levels below and above that scale linearly as you level up beyond the base level required to craft the rune; for example, Death runes require 65 runecrafting to craft, and will now have a multiplier of 3x at 99 which mean - math time - that for every level above 65, you will receive ~5.8% more runes from each essence.
+Now, rather than each rune type having specific breakpoints, they'll have a set multiplier at level 99, and levels below and above that scale linearly as you level up beyond the base level required to craft the rune; for example, Death runes require 65 runecrafting to craft, and will now have a multiplier of 3x at 99 which means - math time - that for every level above 65, you will receive ~5.8% more runes from each essence.
 So, at level 85, you will receive 116% more death runes per essence, which translates to 2 runes per essence and an additional 16% chance at a third

 Sorry, that was a lot, we know.
-In easier terms, the new math makes it so that the higher your level above the required to make the rune, the more runes you're going to get.
+In easier terms, the new formula makes it so that the higher your level above the required to make the rune, the more runes you're going to get.
 This change, paired with being able to now carry more runes to the altar, means you're going to level up significantly quicker and make significantly more runes whilst you're doing so.

 <div class="spacer-medium"></div>
 <center><video autoplay loop muted><source src="/assets/img/updates/102123/natcraft.mp4" type="video/mp4"></video></center>